kubernetes-hy/kubernetes-hy.github.io/data/part-1/3-introduction-to-networking.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

-After this part you know how to
+After this section you

-- Use Services to access applications from outside of the cluster
+- are able to use Services to access applications from outside of the cluster

-- Use Ingresses to access applications from outside of the cluster
+- are able to use Ingresses to access applications from outside of the cluster

 </text-box>